kaclewtak/Classifying-CT-Scans-for-COVID-19-Classification/README.md

 The goal of this project is to test how well these architectures are able to perform in a classification task, as well as conclude whether or not they might be suitable for a real world implementation in a professional medical setting.

+An high level overview of what steps were taken throughout the notebook.
 ![image](https://github.com/user-attachments/assets/d5822313-b8de-4574-9155-004c5fb759b5)